Kav-K/GPTDiscord/README.md

    10 python3.9 -m pip install -r requirements.txt
    11 python3.9 -m pip install .
    12 ls
-# Copy the sample.env file into a regular .env file. `DEBUG_GUILD` can be found by right-clicking your server and choosing "Copy ID".
+# Copy the sample.env file into a regular .env file. `DEBUG_GUILD` and the ID for `ALLOWED_GUILDS` can be found by right-clicking your server and choosing "Copy ID".
 Similarly, `DEBUG_CHANNEL` can be found by right-clicking your debug channel.
    13  cp sample.env .env
 # The command below is used to edit the .env file and to put in your API keys.
 You can right click within the
 # editor after running this command to paste.
 When you are done editing, press CTRL + X, and then type Y, to save.